 - You need a Red Hat Advanced Cluster Management for Kubernetes hub cluster that is deployed.
-If you are importing bare metal clusters, you must have the hub cluster installed on Red Hat OpenShift Container Platform version 4.4, or later. - You need a cluster that you want to manage and Internet connectivity. - Install kubectl.
-To install kubectl, see Install and Set Up kubectl in the Kubernetes documentation. - You need the base64 command line tool.
+If you are importing bare metal clusters, you must have the hub cluster installed on Red Hat OpenShift Container Platform version 4.5, or later. - You need a cluster that you want to manage and Internet connectivity. - Install kubectl.
+To install kubectl, see Install and Set Up kubectl in the Kubernetes documentation. - You need the base64 command line tool. - For importing in a Red Hat OpenShift Dedicated enviroment: - You must have the hub cluster deployed in a Red Hat OpenShift Dedicated environment.